A Front Row Seat on Moments of Psychic Despair

 Formal decisions really have to do with subject matter.
 A story like Samuel Beckett’s ‘Ping’, in which the flow of language the reader encounters is akin to being dropped directly into a character’s unmediated, uncontextualised thoughts, is very different to any of the stories in Mothers, which as you say are largely realist.
 But in a novel like Molloy, Beckett hews much closer to realism of a sort, not because he hadn’t yet “discovered” the style he employs in ‘Ping’, but because it’s the style appropriate to the effect he’s creating.

-In terms of the Brief Survey informing my own writing, it’s had a profound impact.
+Well, it has had a profound impact, but it’s one among many things that have impacted Mothers.
 Danilo Kiš writes about the most important influence in all of literature being that of “work on work”, and I think that’s absolutely true.
 A lot of experiences taken from my life are portrayed in Mothers, but my writing style has strands feeding into it from all sorts of directions, many of which originate in books — all kinds of books, not only short stories and not only fiction.

 Putting its realist composure to one side, Mothers does sometimes take unexpected, almost metafictional turns.
 In ‘The Colossus of Rhodes’, for instance, the narrator tells a story and then interrupts himself to point out all the things he has falsified, and in ‘Johnny Kingdom’ the protagonist is a character who literally struggles to distinguish himself from a character he has performed onstage.
 Most significantly, in the final story, ‘Eva’, the title character writes a piece of prose that seems to be a match for the first story in Mothers — but her version is written in Swedish, not English, which leaves open the question of whether her English-speaking husband comes to understand her as intimately as readers do after they encounter your “translation”.